 The ruins have been a regular haunt for paranormal investigators, as the newspaper article from 1969 below shows.
 The hall is said to be haunted by one of its former residents, Nicholas Leke.
-Some think he has been seen wandering around the ruins and the neighbouring graveyard in the form of a dark shadowy figure.
+Some think he has been seen wandering around the ruins and the neighbouring graveyard of St. Mary's church in the form of a dark shadowy figure.
 Others have reported orange and white balls of light floating in the sky around the hall.

 The most paranormally active part of the property is the cellar where there have been countless reports of the sound of disembodied footsteps, screams and whispers.
 English Heritage staff working on renovating the building claim to have smelt the smell of tobacco in this part of the building several times.

 Perhaps the creepiest phenomenon to be reported at Sutton Scarsdale is the sighting of a floating dismembered arm which beckons people down into the cellar, but why anyone would accept that invitation is beyond us.